 Our foundation aims to be at the forefront of CDKL5 research, and in collaboration with leading scientists, we are on the threshold.

-Begin testing existing compounds via high through-put screening in iPS cells to identify possible neurologic modifiers that can then be taken into animal trials and clinical development.
+Continue testing existing compounds via high through-put screening in iPS cells to identify possible neurologic modifiers that can then be taken into animal trials and clinical development.
 In a relatively short period of time, our goal is to test hundreds of compounds/molecules already developed to see if any of them have a positive effect on the function of CDKL5 neurons.
 This is an important but costly endeavor in CDKL5 research, and could help us identify treatment options for some of the serious symptoms that affect people living with CDKL5, such as seizures and gastrointestinal difficulties.

 Start a repository for biological samples from patients with CDKL5.
 Developing a comprehensive tissue bank can take several years.
 This process needs to be started as soon as possible so that tissue samples are available to scientists as the research pace accelerates.